 Jetted tubs have about 15-20 feet of plumbing lines that run underneath the tub.
 These lines are full of warm stagnant water after each bath.
 This nasty water forms a residue called biofilm.
 Biofilm houses and protects bacteria from standard cleaning products like bleach, detergents, vinegar etc. Just like the cooling tower industry that has to deal with biofilm, it takes specialized chemicals to safely clean jetted tubs … If the jetted tubs are cleaned properly they are perfectly safe to use.
 I attached efficacy testing on the product we make.
 As you can see we effectively kill bacteria commonly found in jetted tubs, including legionella.
 There are other good products on the market as well. — Bill Soukup, President of Scientific Biofilm Solutions

-What You Need To Know About Cleaning Jet Tubs
+A Few Things You Should Know About Cleaning Jet Tubs…

-Over time, your jet fixtures may start to yellow or become discolored.
+Over time, your tub jets and nozzles may start to yellow or become discolored.
 This is a normal and natural process that occurs as plastic ages.
 In most cases, there is little that can be done to rectify this condition.
-Painting is an option though not a very good one — because with continual use in water, the paint is not likely to hold up very well and the resulting peeling or bubbling will look worse than the natural discoloration of the plastic.
+Painting them is an option, though not a very good one — because with continual use in water, the paint is not likely to hold up very well and the resulting peeling or bubbling will look worse than the natural discoloration of the plastic.

-Without a doubt, proper cleaning of your jet tub is very important and cannot be overlooked.
-Since moisture is always present in the jets and pipes of your air tub, bacteria can easily build up and mold, mildew, and other health risks can quickly become an issue.
+Without a doubt, proper cleaning of your jetted tub is very important and cannot be overlooked.
+Since moisture is always present in the jets and pipes of your air tub, bacteria can easily build up — and mold, mildew, and other health risks can quickly become an issue.

-Proper Jacuzzi tub cleaning isn’t a hard task, it’s just one that can’t be forgotten.
-If you don’t stay on top of it, then you may have to pay to have your jet tub professionally cleaned, which comes with a pricetag of about $180, as described in this video:
+Proper Jacuzzi cleaning isn’t a hard task, it’s just one that can’t be forgotten.
+If you don’t stay on top of it, then you may have to pay to have your jetted tub professionally cleaned — which comes with a price tag of about $180, as described in this video:

 - How To Remove Clogs From Jacuzzi Intake Valves